 If you transferred your entitlement to a dependent, you can designate a new dependent if the original dependent dies before using the benefit.

-Dependents who received a transfer of entitlement can also transfer their entitlement to another eligible dependent if their service member or veteran who made the transfer later dies.
+Dependents who received a transfer of entitlement can also transfer their entitlement to another eligible dependent if the service member or veteran who made the transfer later dies.

-The 2020 Isakon and Roe Act further expanded the VET-TEC to include current service members who will separate from the military within 180 days of applying.
-It also increased the program funding and made it easier for VET-TEC students to choose expert instructors.
+The 2020 Isakon and Roe Act further expanded VET TEC to include current service members who will separate from the military within 180 days of applying.
+It also increased the program funding and made it easier for VET TEC students to choose expert instructors.

 Earn While You Learn With the Work-Study Program